authex

 DORA puts p=none under regulator scrutiny.

 If you are an EU financial entity or you serve one, DORA has applied to you since 17 January 2025.
-Article 9 covers email authentication as an ICT risk control. p=none meets the technical floor.
+Article 9 requires you to protect the authenticity and integrity of data in transit — and email authentication is a recognized control for it. p=none gives you visibility, not protection.
 Supervisors expect more.

 Scope: 22,000 EU financial firms